- Do we respond to the whispering sound to us that we are sinners or we disregard it?

-To reveal lying and deception in children, kanglee, (a psychologist at the University of Toronto) and his colleagues did an experiment on kids of different ages: kids of three year,of four year, of six and eight year.
+To reveal lying and deception in children, kanglee, (a psychologist at the University of Toronto) and his colleagues did an experiment on kids of different ages: kids of three year, of four year, of six and eight year.
 This experiment was based on hiding some toys from the glare of their sight by covering them with cloth.

 Then, scientists gave kids a hint through hearing an audio.
 After that, the students identified the identity of these hidden toys through making a relevant link between the audio and the hidden toy.
 The audios were very obvious at the beginning of the experiment.
 So, the students easily answered the questions.

-But after many minutes went on, the audio got more complicated: the audio was a roar sound but, the toy was a cat.
+But after many minutes went on, the audio got more complicated.
+The audio was a roar sound but, the toy was a cat.
 This distracted the minds of the kids.
 After that, the scientists asked the students not to take a furtive glance over the hidden toys while they were leaving the room on the pretext of talking a phone call.
 Truth to say, scientists did this to study kids' attitudes and test their morals.

 To our consternation, kids' blinding yearning to know the identity of the hidden toys forgot them their principles clinging to them.
 Some of them started to uncover the cloth to take a glance over it but, they were blind to the fact that they were stuck under the watchful eyes of the scientists through cameras.
 After their return, the scientists started to do the same but, they added a simple question '' Did you peek over the hidden toy or not "?
-The results of the experiment showed that 30 percent of kids of two year, 50 percent of kids of three year and 80 percent of kids of eight year are liars.
+The results of the experiment showed that 30 percent of kids of two year, 50 percent of kids of three year and 80 percent of kids of eight year were liars.
 Each category of these categories had a different path traced in order not to be revealed during guessing the toy.
 Kids of seven or eight feigned a sort of ignorance of the toy through giving a wrong answer or made their answer stem from reasoned guess.

 If there was one thing catching me with feeling of astonishment, it is the girl of five year.
 She denied having looked at the hidden toy and when they asked her to guess the toy, she asked kangLee that she wanted to touch the toy under the cloth before answering.
 On touching her, she said '' Ah, I know it is Barney. " Then, the scientist said " why" ?, she said " because it feels purple".